uwcartlab/Webmapping-Dev/Chapter08/readme.md

             ]);

 Note that the range is flipped, with a "minimum" value of `440` and a "maximum" of `95`.
 Like the subtraction in our prior equation, this ensures that higher values are associated with "up" rather than "down", since the \[0,0\] coordinate of the SVG is its upper-left corner.
 We've chosen these values because they spread our circles most evenly over the inner rectangle of the chart without overflowing it.
-We now can apply our scale to our population values in the `cy` anonymous function (Example 3.4).
+We now can apply our scale to our energy values in the `cy` anonymous function (Example 3.4).

 ###### Example 3.4: Applying the y scale to return the circles' center y coordinates in _main.js_

             //Example 3.1 line 88
             .attr("cy", function(d){
                 //size circles based on energy values
-                return y(d.population);
+                return y(d.energy);
             });